 Section: Fake Ads

-If you’re looking into Snapchat advertising options, make sure that any company you’re considering isn’t just using fake ads to get business from unsuspecting users.
-Plenty of shady companies out there will use any trick they can think of—including ones that may seem innocent at first glance—to lure people into signing up for something they don’t want or need!
+If you’re looking into Snapchat advertising options, make sure that any company.
+You’re considering isn’t just using fake ads to get business from unsuspecting users.
+Plenty of shady companies out there will use any trick.
+They can think of including ones that may seem innocent at first glance to lure.
+People sign up for something they don’t want or need!

 Section: Scam City USA